Bell Centre: Ice hockey

 The Bell Centre was one of two host venues for the NHL 4 Nations Face-Off in February 2025, alongside TD Garden in Boston.
 The first four round robin games were played at the Bell Centre, featuring national teams representing the United States, Canada, Sweden and Finland.

 Basketball

 Bell Centre in a basketball configuration.

 Since October 2010, Bell Centre has hosted selected NBA preseason games, primarily featuring the Toronto Raptors; the first was held on October 22, 2010, with the Raptors hosting the New York Knicks.
 It has since hosted preseason games as part of the NBA Canada Series, which have also included all-U.S. games.
+Bell Centre was also the home to two games of the Toronto Tempo during the 2026 WNBA season.
+Since 2010, the Bell Centre has hosted 9 NBA preseason games.
+6 out of the 9 games were sold out (22,114 fans attended those games).

 Mixed martial arts

 Bell Centre hosted UFC 83: Serra vs. St-Pierre 2 in April 2008, marking the first UFC mixed martial arts event to take place in Canada.
 The main event was a rematch between Welterweight champion Matt Serra and Montreal native Georges St-Pierre.
 The tickets available to the public sold out in under one minute, and the event set the all time UFC attendance record, at that time (since surpassed by UFC 129: St-Pierre vs. Shields in Toronto).
 Other UFC events have subsequently been held at Bell Centre, including UFC 97: Redemption, UFC 113: Machida vs. Shogun 2, UFC 124: St-Pierre vs. Koscheck 2, UFC 154: St-Pierre vs. Condit, UFC 158: St-Pierre vs. Diaz and UFC 186: Johnson vs. Horiguchi, the most recent three of which were headlined by St-Pierre.
 The UFC returned to the arena a decade later for UFC 315: Muhammad vs. Della Maddalena on May 10, 2025.